 3.5.3.1 Development of the ReindeerPortal.org ()

-In the period the Centre has retained all the social media and information platforms which the Centre have been running since 2013.
+In the period the Centre has retained all the social media and information platforms that one has been running since 2013.
 The ReindeerPortal.org is developed in a continued partnership with WRH, as well as other UArctic partners.